 It is also important to know that there are limited J-1 Visas available and the opportunity is open to almost all countries and almost to all industries.

 So, it’s not an easy nut to crack for sure.
-But, as Hotel management professional, you have a slight advantage due to the variety of programs and huge hotel industry in the USA.
+But, as a Hotel management professional, you have a slight advantage due to the variety of programs and huge hotel industry in the USA.